-Due to its size, weight, and bulky power type, the Coleman Quad LED is not ideal for multi-day backpacking trips.
+Due to its size, weight, and bulky power type, the Coleman Quad Pro is not ideal for multiday backpacking trips.
 But for car camping and RVing, it’s just about perfect.
-Just be aware that the fully assembled lantern’s 75-hour run life drops to only 1.5 hours per detached panel.
-You must reattach the panels to the base for recharging.
+Just be aware that the fully assembled lantern’s 400-hour run life (on the lowest setting) drops to just a few hours per detached panel.
+You must reattach each panel to the base to top up its rechargeable battery.

 5. Ultimate Survival Technology 30-Day Duro

-For those who want to stay connected, a USB cord provides two full charges for the average smartphone or a 50% boost for the average tablet.
+For those who want to stay connected, a USB cord provides two full charges for the average smartphone (assuming its charger is compatible with a USB port) or a 50% boost for the average tablet.

-Streamlight’s The Siege lantern is another compact, high-power lantern marketed to survivalists and those with reason to expect extended power interruptions.
-Its 540-lumen lamp runs for 30 hours on high and a whopping 12 full days on low.
-And its ergonomic handle enhances portability in a way that few lanterns of its size can match.
+Streamlight’s Siege 200 lantern is another compact, high-power lantern marketed to survivalists and those with reason to expect extended power interruptions.
+Its 200-lumen lamp runs for 30 hours on high and a whopping 12 full days on low.
+And its ergonomic handle enhances portability in a way few lanterns of its size can match.

-At under 2 pounds with three D-cells in place, The Siege is an acceptable weight for backpackers, though the 7.25-inch height is probably better suited to a full-size drybag.
-The Siege is waterproof down to 1 meter, which should be enough to cover rookie portaging mistakes.
+At under 6.4 ounces with three AA batteries in place and under 5.5 inches high, the Siege 200 is ideal for backpackers.
+Plus, it’s water-resistant (technically waterproof) down to 1 meter, which should be enough to cover rookie portaging mistakes.
 Despite all this, it’s deceptively inexpensive.

-The Nite Ize Radiant 400 is a potent hub light encased in a light-diffusing bag that magnifies its already ample 400-lumen rays.
+The Nite Ize Radiant is a potent hub light that can be encased in a light-diffusing bag to magnify its already ample 400-lumen rays.
 Its versatile carabiner attachment performs equally well clipped to your belt, hung from your tent hook, or held in front of your face.
 It’s weather-resistant and drop-proof to 1 meter, about the distance from your belt loop to the ground.

 The Radiant 400 runs on three D-cells and boasts an uncommonly long battery life of nearly 800 hours on low power.
 But, to be fair, it isn’t bright enough for night hikes or paddles without backup from an unobscured moon.
-A sub-12-ounce weight is excellent for weight-sensitive applications, though the 8-inch length isn’t ideal for cramped packs.
+A weight under 9 ounces is excellent for weight-sensitive applications, though the 9-inch length isn’t ideal for cramped packs.

 10. Black Diamond Zip